 For more information, contact Paul Warwick (email@example.com) or Ricky Lowes (firstname.lastname@example.org).

-This one day event will provide staff with the opportunity for first hand immersion in nature and landscape in order to creatively consider the potential for incorporating outdoor learning elements into our sustainability education work with students.
+This one day event (postponed from 4 July) will provide staff with the opportunity for first hand immersion in nature and landscape in order to creatively consider the potential for incorporating outdoor learning elements into our sustainability education work with students.

 Using this experiential approach participants will be able to consider together: